yadulislam/NotificationApp/README.md

 # NotificationApp
- it will notify user to take a break.
+ It will notify the user to take a break.